Juanda Fuentes

-Juan David "Juanda" Fuentes Garrido (born 19 May 2003) is a Colombian professional footballer who plays as a forward for Spanish club Gimnàstic de Tarragona, on loan from FC Andorra.
+Juan David "Juanda" Fuentes Garrido (born 19 May 2003) is a Colombian professional footballer who plays as a forward for Liga Portugal 2 club FC Penafiel.

 Club career

 Born in Montería, Colombia, to a Spanish father and Colombian mother, Fuentes moved to Spain at the age of four.
 He started his footballing career with EF Montcada, before spending a year-long spell at CF Tecnofutbol, followed by a return to Montcada, where he proved himself a prolific goalscorer - scoring 103 goals in one season.

 Fuentes joined Barcelona in 2017, aged 14, and signed his first professional contract in July 2019.
 After impressing at youth level, he was called up to training with the Barcelona first team squad for the first time in November 2021.
 After continuing his good performances, and breaking into the Barcelona B team, he signed a contract renewal in September 2022.

 On 26 August 2023, Fuentes signed a three-year contract with Oostende in Belgium.
 On 28 June of the following year, he agreed to a 1+2 year contract with FC Andorra in Primera Federación.

 On 24 July 2025, after helping Andorra to achieve promotion to Segunda División, Fuentes was loaned to Gimnàstic de Tarragona in the third division, for one year.
+On 10 July 2026, he moved to Portuguese side FC Penafiel.